 Little Bluestem (Schizachyrium scoparium): This grass is a healer of ground.
 If you are making a fresh new meadow from scratch, please you must use this grass first.
 There are certain basic soil-building native species that would work as healers.
 This is one of them.

-We are also offering Eastern Prickly Pear (Opuntia humifusa) and Wild Stonecrop (Sedum ternatum) for the first time.
+We are also offering Eastern Prickly Pear (Opuntia humifusa) and Wild Stonecrop (Sedum ternatum).

 We offer these plants and many, many more.
-See you at the Open House!
+See you at the nursery!

 Lisa Bright, Co-founder